sapcc/cyclone/README.md

 A volume migration within the same region is performed using a [Volume Transfer](https://docs.openstack.org/cinder/latest/cli/cli-manage-volumes.html#transfer-a-volume) method.

-The tool uses the same credentials from environment variables for the source and destination projects, but for the destination you can define different region, domain and project name.
-If an auth can be done on the source project, but not on the destination project, the tool will exit with an error.
+By default the tool uses the same credentials from environment variables for the source and destination projects, but for the destination you can define different region, domain and project name.
+It is also possible to override destination credentials via OpenStack environment variables with the `TO_` prefix or via CLI parameters.

 ~> **Note:** Be aware about the quota, especially the source project quota, when cloning a volume.
 It requires up to 3x of the source volume size Cinder (Block Storage) quota.